SolaceDev/maas-docs-online/docs/group_getting_started/ggs_signup.rst

 .. image:: ../img/service-detail.jpeg
     :height: 250px

+**Get the messaging Service's Connection Information**
+1. Go to the Connect tab
+2. Choose the messaging protocol your application will be using.
+3. The connection information for your messaging service will be provided.
+4. From here, you can explore more about your client library using the links under the learn more section.
-Go to the Connect tab and choose the messaging protocol your application will be using.
-If you're not sure, you can also change the View By option to Language which allows you to browse by the language your client application is written in.
-Select the client library you would like to use and the required connection information can be viewed for that library.
-From here, you can explore more about your client library using the links under the learn more section.
+**Tip:** If you are unsure what messaging protocol you will be using you can also chang the View By option to Language.
+This will allow you to select the client library that you would like to use.

 .. raw:: html